 TEDxVillanovaU is part of the TEDx program of local, self-organized events that bring people together to share ideas.
 Borrowing the template from the world-renowned TED conference, TEDxVillanovaU aims to bring a TED-like experience to Villanova University.

-TEDxVillanovaU will feature live speakers from the Villanova University community sharing ideas based on the theme “Create, Innovate, Inspire,” an appropriate theme for a conference devoted to “Ideas Worth Spreading.”
+TEDxVillanovaU will feature live speakers from the Villanova University community sharing ideas based on the theme “Let’s Imagine,” an appropriate theme for a conference devoted to “Ideas Worth Spreading.”

-The conference will include the most creative, innovative and inspired minds of Villanova to portray this year’s theme.
+The conference will include the most imaginative minds of Villanova to portray this year’s theme.
 Villanova’s vision is to showcase the most fascinating thinkers and doers from Villanova for a stimulating day of presentations, discussions, entertainment and art that will spark new ideas, innovations and opportunities across all disciplines.

-And true to the format of the TED conference, TEDxVillanovaU presenters will “Create, Innovate, Inspire” in 18 minutes or less.
+And true to the format of the TED conference, TEDxVillanovaU presenters will “Let’s Imagine” in 15 minutes or less.

 About TEDx, x = independently organized event